 When they give no specific information you have to rely to some extent on other riders’ reviews and experiences.
 In this category there are quite a few brands that manufacture durable bicycles that based on other riders’ experience can hold even 400 lbs.
 Such brands are:

-Quite a few heavy riders give their account of having ridden one of those bikes without any problem with a total weigh of 400 lbs.
+Quite a few heavy riders give their account of having ridden for instance a fat tire Mongoose bike with 350 lbs without any trouble.

 You’ll need strong wheels

 The weakest points of the bike are the wheels.
-If you decide to choose a bike from the above list (Salsa, Kona, Mongoose and Schwinn) you have to make sure that the wheels are strong enough to carry the weight.
+Make sure that the wheels are strong enough to carry the weight.

 The wheels are made of 3 components: hub, spokes and rim.
 All of these should be strong enough to support the heavy weight.